 Family of murdered Loveland woman question police response to "threat" made 2 days before shooting

-Two months after Lindsey Daum and her 16-year-old daughter Meadow Sinner were murdered, family members say they are struggling to heal.
+Two months after Lindsay Daum and her 16-year-old daughter Meadow Sinner were murdered, family members say they are struggling to heal.

 "The news cycle ends, and the shock starts to wear off, this is something we have to go on with," Garin Daum said.